mlcommons/training/llm_moe_grpo/README.md

 The validation dataloader uses the entire 256-task validation JSONL at every evaluation.
 The four trajectories for each task use validation temperature `0.1` and top-p `0.95`.

+Each validation executes 1,024 complete agent trajectories, so evaluation is substantially more expensive than a conventional forward-only validation pass.
+The schedule delays the first evaluation to the GBS-specific RCP convergence window, then evaluates every step so a later crossing is detected within one additional training step.